HISTORY OF THE CHURCH

 On May 14, 1997, long-time church members, the Schwethelm family, requested permission to build a small prayer chapel on the grounds of CBC.
 Known as the “Founders Chapel,” the building was completed in 1996.
 It was designed by Ed Nicholson Associates, Inc. of San Antonio, and it was built by Don Biermann Construction Company of Comfort.
 Becky Patterson designed its stained glass windows, which were made by IHS Studios.
 Each window pane has a special meaning, and if you visit the Founders Chapel, you can read about the symbolism of each.
 A dedication service was held on April 24, 1999.
 The Schwethelm family also graciously donated the stained glass mural that is situated above the baptistery in the sanctuary.

 In August 1999, the church began a love offering program, dedicated to sending Pastor Holt and his wife, Janice, to the Holy Land.
 Jim and Janice traveled to Israel in March 2000 with a tour group headed by Pastor Buckner Fanning of Trinity Baptist Church in San Antonio.
-This experience positively impacted not only Jim and Janice by giving them the opportunity to experience and study the important places where Jesus walked, but also the congregation who received firsthand accounts through sermons and...
+This experience positively impacted not only Jim and Janice by giving them the opportunity to experience the places Jesus walked, but they were able to share their newfound knowledge with the congregation through firsthand accounts.